 A statement about tradition in the chapter about the Hierophant?!
 This should be absolutely no surprise, because the Hierophant is the card of tradition, of education, of orthodox religion, in a word, of institution.
 There are lots of statements about tradition in any writing about the Hierophant.
 But this was a specific statement that I’d never read before, asserting an idea I’d never thought about, and it shook me to my core.

 The statement was preceded by a discussion about the modern trend of spirituality without religion.
 That many people in recent years have forsaken a specific religion in favor of a personalized brand of spirituality that accepts all religions, cobbling together aspects from many as they suit the individual.
 This sounded familiar to me; indeed, this is how I’ve been approaching spirituality for years now.

 There are benefits to this, Pollack writes.
-People who base their spirituality on many systems tend to be more accepting, more open-minded, and generally more understanding of the human condition on a global level.
+People who base their spirituality on many systems tend to be more accepting and open-minded.
 This is all well and good, but there is a trade-off.

 It becomes a question of focus.
 Faith based on many traditions can be superficial.
 Faith based on a single tradition, regardless of which tradition that is, has the capacity to run very deep.
 The statement made by Pollack that really drove this home for me was this: “While this idea opens great possibilities, many people have noted its potential for shallowness.
 The fact is, throughout the centuries, the great mystics have always spoken from deep within a tradition.”
 (Pollack, p.
 56).